nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### What is the feature about?
 The `sort` mechanism utilises the existing command class model from `AddressBook`.
-It introduces new methods and modifies current implementation of existing methods in order to allow the user sort the displayed candidates list by a specific field.
+It introduces new methods and modifies current implementation of existing methods in order to allow the user to sort the displayed candidates list by a specific field.

 A new `s/` prefix is added in the `CliSyntax`, which is used to accurately parse in the `ATTRIBUTE_FIELD` that the user